 "Kings and Favourites: Politics and Sexuality in Late Medieval Europe," can be found here:

-We also have a forthcoming chapter in the History of Monarchy published by Routledge.
+We are currently writing a book for Routledge which will summarise our findings.
 Our project was funded by The Swedish Research Council 2011-16.

 My current research concerns how women were punished for their crimes in late medieval Swedish towns.
-My research is funded by Torsten Söderberg's Foundation
+My research was funded by Torsten Söderberg's Foundation 2017-18.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.